ignaciolopezmiguel/wowchemy/content/publication/from-natural-language-requirements-to-the-verification-of-programmable-logic-controllers-integrating-fret-into-plcverif/index.md

 ---
-title: "From Natural Language Requirements to the Verification of Programmable Logic Controllers: Integrating FRET into PLCverif"
+title: From Natural Language Requirements to the Verification of Programmable Logic Controllers
+subtitle: Integrating FRET into PLCverif
 publication_types:
   - "1"
 authors: